Jitim Young: High school career

 Young attended Chicago's Gordon Technical High School, where he averaged 23 points, 7 rebounds and 6 assists per game.
-He led Gordon Tech into the Illinois state tournament his senior year of 1999-2000 where they advanced to the Elite 8 but were eventually defeated by West Aurora, the eventual state champions.
+He led Gordon Tech into the Illinois state tournament his senior year of 1999–2000 where they advanced to the Elite 8 but were eventually defeated by West Aurora, the eventual state champions.
 Jitim was named to the Chicago All-area team and gained All-State honors.
 As a junior Young averaged 18.7 points, 6 rebounds, and 5 assists per game.
 Young was named to the Chicago All-Area team and All-State..
 As a Sophomore Young led Gordon Tech with 14.5 points, to go along with 5 rebounds, and 4.5 assists.
 Athlons Magazine rated him as one of the top 5 sophomore combo-guards in the country, also made the top 40 in the nation.
 His senior season he was named a USA Today All-American honorable mention, Street and Smith All-American, and a Blue Ribbon All-American.
-Young played in the Capitol Classic All-American game which is now called the Michael Jordan Classic game held in New York City.
+Young played in the Capital Classic.
 Jitim Young was also a part of the prestigious Five Star Basketball Camp "Wall of Fame."
 At 5-star which is scouted by the noted Howard Garfinkle, Young captured 2 all-star MVP awards in the NBA division, sportsmanship award, Best Defensive player, and Young led his team to a championship as a rising sophomore.

 In 1998 and 1999, Jitim Young along with University of Illinois basketball star Luther Head won back to back Shoot The Bull National 3X3 Championships.
 Shoot The Bull was a tournament held in Chicago which was sponsored by the Chicago Bulls NBA Professional Basketball Team.